Apperta-CKM/msk-ortho-pathways/docs/project-pages/docs/CKM-001- Reviewing-an-Archetype-on-CKM.md

 From this screen it is also possible to:

-View already completed reviews from other reviewers in the current or any previous review rounds.
+- View already completed reviews from other reviewers in the current or any previous review rounds.
-Display a mindmap view of the archetype
+- Display a mindmap view of the archetype
-Download the archetype onto your computer
+- Download the archetype onto your computer
-During the review it may be useful to refer to the Archetype Checklist for further guidance.
+- During the review it may be useful to refer to the Archetype Checklist for further guidance.

-Navigate to the next topic in the review by clicking on the 'Next' button.
+Navigate to the next topic in the review by clicking on the `Next` button.

 ### 2. Subsequent Screens

 ![](images/ckm-review-page.jpg)

-You can see that the active tab is now the second tab labeled 'Header'.
+You can see that the active tab is now the second tab labeled `Header`.
 This will enable the user to provide feedback about each element of the header.

-Add the comments into the text box labeled 'Your comment:'.
+Add the comments into the text box labelled `Your comment:`.

-Once you have completed all the Header-related comments, clicking on the 'Next' button will take you progressively through each tab, or page, in the review.
+Once you have completed all the Header-related comments, clicking on the `Next` button will take you progressively through each tab, or page, in the review.

 In this example, Data, State, Protocol, and Events make up the components of the archetype.

-The 'Reference model' tab is only intended to inform the reviewers of the standard elements that are inherited from the reference model to the archetype, and can't be commented.
-The overall comments enables broader feedback about the archetype as a whole.
+The `Reference model` tab is only intended to inform the reviewers of the standard elements that are inherited from the reference model to the archetype, and can't be commented.

+The `Overall comments` section enables broader feedback about the archetype as a whole.

-You can always save the review at any stage, without having to complete every topic.
-To submit the review as final, the 'Overall recommendation' element in the 'Overall comments' tab has to be completed.
+You can always `Save` the review at any stage, without having to complete every topic.

+To submit the review as final, the `Overall recommendation` element in the 'Overall comments' tab has to be completed.
-Complete the review in the same way as above.

-#### Archetype Review Checklist
-Have a look at our Archetype Review Checklist for further details on what to consider when reviewing an archetype.

-Multiple options can be selected.